Ngozi89/home_furnishing/README.md

 -
 - I want to be able to access the navbar.
 -
-- I want see new offers and new arrivals
+- I want to see new offers and see new arrivals
 -
 - I want to receive special offers

-- I want to be able recover my password in case I lost it.
+- I want to be able to recover my password in case I lost it.

 - I want to be able to reset my password if I forget it.